RubixCubeDev/pso-archipelago/Docs/Planning.md

   at a different difficulty, but we'd have to make specific considerations for what "starting equipment" would look like at that level.
 (Low Priority)
+- Make it difficult / impossible to mix up non-AP and AP saves
+  - If we could simply make the AP save files incompatible, that's probably the ideal scenario, so no one accidentally overwrites a local game with hundreds of hours or releases early by loading a save that has all the Normal mode flags
+- Prevent Online play
+  - At the moment, this APWorld is focused on Offline play
+  - It's not impossible that some day we might have online functionality, but despite the name of the game, online play is not a focus for this.

 ---